 W.S.
 Merwin reads his poem “Yesterday.”
 Produced by David Grubin Productions and WGBH Boston, in association with the Poetry Foundation.
 Filmed at the Geraldine R. Dodge Poetry Festival.

-William Stanley Merwin (born 1927) is an American poet, credited with over fifty books of poetry, translation and prose.
-Residing in a rural part of Maui, Hawaii, he writes prolifically and is dedicated to the restoration of the islands’ rainforests.
+William Stanley Merwin (1927-2019) was an American poet, credited with over fifty books of poetry, translation and prose.
+Residing in a rural part of Maui, Hawaii, he wrote prolifically and was dedicated to the restoration of the islands’ rainforests.

 Email subscribers may click on the title of this post to watch the video.